yangz10/JJ-Capstone-Project/README.md

 ### 3. Main Text Framework

-Genearlly speaking, for feature engineering, RNN has been used to deal with descriptions about product.
+Generally speaking, for feature engineering, RNN has been used to deal with descriptions about the product.
 We use this way for feature engineering.
 After this stage, we combine all data together and use boosting tree to build final model.

 - Tools: RNN with GRU and XGboost
 - Problems: Overfitting